Who's Behind Listverse?

 3 Operation Big Buzz

-This catastrophic experiment conducted by the US government in 1955 may not seem as harmful as it was.
+This catastrophic experiment conducted by the U.S. government in 1955 may not seem as harmful as it was.
 The government released millions of Aedes aegypti mosquitoes, known to carry yellow fever, into Georgia parks.
 The bugs quickly dispersed into the suburbs.
 The goal was to determine how effective insects could be in biological warfare by tracking biting habits on citizens.

 Although these mosquitoes weren’t infected with yellow fever, the government still tested the potential for biological warfare by experimenting on its own citizens, with the people of Savannah, Georgia, being the target.
-It is also recorded that government officials disguised themselves as health care officials in order to effectively record the mosquito bites and track their locations.
+It is also recorded that government officials disguised themselves as health care officials to effectively record the mosquito bites and track their locations.

 Many other experiments similar to Operation Big Buzz were also performed, such as Operation Drop Kick and Operation Big Itch.
 Operation Drop Kick is very similar in that they both tested mosquitoes in Georgia.
 Operation Big Itch involved the government releasing fleas into the public to study their biting and travel habits.
 Like the goal for Operation Big Buzz, Operation Big Itch was meant to determine how effective fleas would be in spreading disease in biological warfare.
-All of these studies show the government’s determination for developing advanced biological warfare methods.
+All of these studies show the government’s determination to develop advanced biological warfare methods.

 2 Willowbrook Experiments